DGCLab/PERREO-Pipeline/README.md

 | SRR14506660     | reverse      | ESO       |
 | SRR14506859     | reverse      | HC        |

-*** In the case the data belong to more than two experimental conditions and batch effect cause is known, another column called "batch" must be included in the samplesheet indicating the origin batch. <br>
+In case data belong to more than two experimental conditions and batch effect cause is known, another column called "batch" must be included in the samplesheet indicating the origin batch. <br>
 <br>
 For example: If samples come from different hospitals, this column should be included and the hospital of origin has to be indicated for each sample.<br>